Archived-Repositorie/MosaicCore/README.md

 }
 ```
 ## Config system
 Mod contains a very flexible config system which can be used by any plugin.
-It gives ability for developers to also add different types of data for config.
+It gives the ability for developers to also add different types of data for config.
 ### Using config (JSON)
 Example of making config that uses default json data type.